MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_allocationinfo.md

 Only aperture segments can be specified by this member.
 If the driver specifies valid segments to be used for eviction, the video memory manager attempts to allocate resources in those aperture segments to accelerate the eviction process.
 If the driver specifies 0, the video memory manager calls the driver to transfer the content of an allocation directly to paged-locked system memory without mapping the underlying pages through an aperture segment.

+### -field MaximumRenamingListLength

+[out] The maximum length of the renaming list for the allocation.
+For more information about the renaming list, see <a href="https://msdn.microsoft.com/f22e19ba-9ff3-4aa1-a3f0-103f67ea7c60">Requesting to Rename an Allocation</a>.

+Support for this member started with Windows 10 and the WDDM v2.

+### -field PhysicalAdapterIndex

+[out] The index of the physical adapter.

+Support for this member started with Windows 10 and the WDDM v2.

 ### -field hAllocation

 [out] A handle to the allocation.
 The display miniport driver must set this member to a value that it can use to refer to its private tracking structure for the allocation.

+### -field Flags

+[out] A <a href="..\d3dkmddi\ns-d3dkmddi-_dxgk_allocationinfoflags.md">DXGK_ALLOCATIONINFOFLAGS</a> structure that identifies properties for an allocation in bit-field flags.
+These properties indicate the type of allocation to create.
+The display miniport driver specifies these flags for the video memory manager.

+### -field FlagsWddm2

+[out] The index of the physical adapter.

+Support for this member started with Windows 10 and WDDM 2.0.

 ### -field pAllocationUsageHint